danimir/managedinstance-samples/resilient-sql-application/README.md

 ![](../media/solutions-microsoft-logo-small.png)

 # About
 This source code is an example of buildling cloud-ready apps that are resilient to transient errors and failovers in the cloud.
-In particular, the example is made with Azure SQL Managed Instance, but it can be applied to other SQL servers as well.
+In particular, the example was made in C# with Azure SQL Managed Instance, but it can be applied to other SQL servers as well.

 The accompanying article to this source code is the following: here: http://aka.ms/mifailover-techblog

 # How to build

-- Create Console app in Visual studio
+- Create Console app project in Visual Studio
 - Copy-paste the program file
 - Use App.config to enter your SQL MI connection details.
-In Visual Studio, you will also need to add your config file to the project (see here: https://docs.microsoft.com/en-us/visualstudio/ide/how-to-add-app-config-file?view=vs-2019)
+In Visual Studio, you will also need to [add your config file](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-add-app-config-file) to the project.

 # Database side configuration